ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## Introduction to Digital Twins

 - While concept of data as a core component is arising..
 - ...
-Still left unconsidered in most research papers.
+Still left unconsidered in most research papers
-- ...
-However, some standard models are emerging
+- ... but some standard models are emerging
 - e.g.: Fei Tao, Univ. of Beijing

 :::: {.columns}